ANSSI-FR/DFIR-O365RC/README.md

 - Azure AD Logs using the *MS Graph API* because performance is good, history is 30 days and it works on *PowerShell Core*.
 - Unified Audit Logs using *Exchange online PowerShell* despite poor performance, history is 90 days and it works on *PowerShell Core*.

+In case you are also investigating other Azure resources (IaaS, PaaS...)
+DFIR-O365RC can also fetch data from Azure [Activity logs](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log) using the *[Azure Monitor RESTAPI](https://docs.microsoft.com/en-us/rest/api/monitor/)*.
+History is 90 days and it works on *PowerShell Core*.

 As a result, DFIR-O365RC works also on Linux or Mac, as long as you have *PowerShell Core* and a browser in order to use device login.

 ## Installation and pre-requisites <a name="install"></a>